hengshuaiyao/HengshuaiYao.github.io/README.md

 Read [my preconditioning TD paper](papers/ptd.pdf)

 [Comparison](gtd_novelty.md).
-Authors of these two papers please kindly have a reflection (e.g., search  your email boxes) on, **(1) whether the GTD and TDC papers took great advantage of the preconditioning paper without giving any credit; (2) whether my involvement at the time deserved the authorship**.
+I had wished the authors of the GTD, TDC/GTD2 papers to have a reflection (e.g., search  your email boxes) on, **(1) whether the GTD and TDC papers took great advantage of the preconditioning paper without giving any credit; (2) whether my involvement at the time deserved the authorship**.
 Some of the authors agreed to give future credits when they will write on the topic.
 If you cite GTD and the GTD2/TDC papers in your research, please consider giving the preconditioning paper a kind credit.

 Emphatic TD and Horde have shadows in my papers too.